AAbhijithA/SGElectricity-DistributionAlgorithm/README.md

 ![](Result/Image1.png)

-Now we place a grid by finding the least distance between the vertexes and place it in between so the yellow vertex is going to be the energy grid
+Now we place a grid by finding the least distance between the vertex pair of the needy and giving components (assuming fairness in recieve and transmission)and place it in between so the yellow vertex is going to be the energy grid

 ![](Result/Image2.png)